grouparoo/grouparoo/documents/development/publishing.md

 - A SSH key with write access to the `grouparoo/grouparoo` repo.
 This SSH key is only used for CI to checkout our repositories.
 CircleCI knows the private key and Github knows the public key.

 As a note, we cannot `Include administrators` on Github's branch protection for the master or release branches as lerna needs to push it's changes back to the master branch after bumping the version and publishing.

+---

+Aside from the above, our staging servers are automatically deployed against any change to the master branch (which has all its tests passing).